 Drinking plenty of water is said to be good for joints.

 Suppliers of occupational therapy and healthcare aids for the elderly and disabled.
-Located in Spring Lane, Malvern Link.
+Has relocated from Malvern Link to Bishops Frome in Herefordshire.

 Murrays, the chemist located next to the traffic lights in Malvern Link also stocks aids for the elderly.

 Malvern Hills Foyer

 Provides support for young people in housing need aged 16-23 with low to medium support needs around independent living.
 Started as a charity it now seems to be government funded through the District Council and managed by Fortis who are in the process of merging with the Waterloo Housing Group to become the Platform Housing Group.

 St Paul's Hostel Worcester